idyll/shortcut-mcp/README.md

 │   └── shortcut_mcp/      # Main package directory
 │       ├── __init__.py    # Package initialization
 │       ├── __main__.py    # Entry point
+│       ├── cli.py         # CLI implementation
 │       └── server.py      # Server implementation
 ├── pyproject.toml         # Project configuration
 ├── .tool-versions         # ASDF version configuration
-├── .pylintrc             # Pylint configuration
 └── README.md
 ```

 ## Using with Claude Desktop

-Add this to your Claude Desktop config:
+The `shortcut-mcp setup` command will automatically configure Claude Desktop for you.
+If you want to do it manually, add this to your Claude Desktop config:

 On MacOS (`~/Library/Application Support/Claude/claude_desktop_config.json`):